 The Claimant appealed the decision to the Employment Appeal Tribunal but they agreed that the Tribunal was entitled to come to this conclusion, given that harassment claims are highly fact sensitive and context specific.

 This case provides a useful reminder that the context in which alleged acts of harassment take place is key.
 When considering whether a derogatory comment amounts to harassment under section 26 of the Equality Act 2010, the context in which the comment was made and the nature of the relationship between the claimant and the maker of the comment should all be taken into consideration.
-However, employers should be wary of relying on a particular and apparently accepted office culture as justification for potentially discriminatory or harassing comments.
+This decision does not suggest that employers can avoid liability for the conduct of and statements made by nor rely on accepted office culture as justification for potentially discriminatory or harassing comments.
 Such an approach could give rise to claims from those in the workplace who are not active participants in ‘banter’ and who feel that they have been harassed at work as a result of the environment created by others.
 Employers would be better served by actively managing the behaviour of staff who do not act in a professional manner in the workplace.